faithokamoto/faithokamoto.github.io/_posts/2025-06-28-updating-explanations-of-meaning.md

 This is how we end up with confusing documentation referencing outdated versions of the code.
 Which is even worse than no documentation.
-If a clueless person (e.g. you in a month) tries to follow it, they'll be confidentially wrong.
+If a clueless person (e.g. you in a month) tries to follow it, they'll be confidently wrong.

 ## What to do instead